Can You Smoke Weed Anywhere in NYC?

 Sports stadiums like Barclays Center

 Most public property in NYC is smoke-free, so don’t count on being able to light up in many places you visit.
-But you can plan to step outside onto the sidewalk and smoke, from Union Square to Washington Heights.
+But you can plan to step outside onto the sidewalk and smoke, from Union Square to Bryant Park (near The Travel Agency’s Fifth Avenue dispensary).

 What happens if you’re caught smoking somewhere you’re not supposed to?
 First, peer pressure.
 You may be asked to move or stop what you’re doing.
 If you refuse, the issue can be escalated to law enforcement, and you may receive a fine between $25 and $50, or a community service sentence.